microsoft/WhatTheHack/xxx-AzureADandAADB2B/Coach/README.md

 **NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
 The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

-### Additional Coach Prerequisites (Optional)

-_Please list any additional pre-event setup steps a coach would be required to set up such as, creating or hosting a shared dataset, or deploying a lab environment._

 ## Azure Requirements

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

-_Please list Azure subscription requirements._

-_For example:_

-- Azure resources that will be consumed by a student implementing the hack's challenges
-- Azure permissions required by a student to complete the hack's challenges.

-## Suggested Hack Agenda (Optional)

-_This section is optional.
-You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each session for a multi-session hack event.
-For example:_

-- Sample Day 1
-  - Challenge 1 (1 hour)
-  - Challenge 2 (30 mins)
-  - Challenge 3 (2 hours)
-- Sample Day 2
-  - Challenge 4 (45 mins)
-  - Challenge 5 (1 hour)
-  - Challenge 6 (45 mins)

 ## Repository Contents